-Looking for configuring FTP server on Windows 10 computer to share and access files over the network?
-Here this post we discuss How to Setup FTP Server on Windows 10 and 8.1.
-Also going to show you How to share files to Access Via FTP server and how you can access it via LAN and WAN from anywhere any place.
-And Also You can give access to your FTP site by restricting users with username/password or anonymous access.
-It depends the purpose of FTP server on your internal or external network.
+Looking for configuring Windows 10 FTP server to share and access files over the network?
+Here this post we discuss How to create FTP server in windows 10 and 8.1.
+Also show you How to share files to Access Via FTP server and how you can access it via LAN and WAN from anywhere any place.
+And You can give access to your FTP site by restricting users with username/password or anonymous access.
+It depends on the purpose of FTP server on your internal or external network.

 For example, ftp : // YOURHOSTNAME or IP address.